-

 by Ohad Naharin

-Performed by The Batsheva Ensemble - DurationApprox.
+Performed by Batsheva Dance Company - DurationApprox.
 60 min

 Ohad Naharin returns to “Three”, which he created for the Batsheva Dance Company in 2005 – a seminal piece that Benjamin Millepied once described as one of the most intriguing works featured in the program in all of his years as director of the Paris Opera Ballet.